alicevision/popsift/AI_DEVELOPMENT_GUIDE.md

 ## CUDA Guidelines

-- Separate **kernels** from host orchestration code.
+- Separate **kernels** (`__global__` functions) from host orchestration code, but keep them in the same module as the host core that starts them.
 - Name kernels descriptively, e.g. `compute_gradient_kernel`.
 - Document assumptions about:
   - Thread/block layout
   - Shared memory usage
   - Synchronization requirements
 - Use `__restrict__` and `constexpr` where appropriate for performance and clarity.
-- Prefer small, focused kernels over overly complex ones.
+- Avoid writing kernels that use `local memory`, limit variables to registers and shared memory as much as possible.
+To achieve this, prefer focused kernels over complex ones.
+- To structure larger kernels, use `__device__` functions that are declared `static inline __device__`.
+Ensure that caller and device functions are compiled together.
+- Avoid dynamic parallelism.
 - Always validate CUDA API calls.

 ---